IBM/universal-connectors/README.md

 ## Developing plug-ins

 Users can develop their own univer***REMOVED***l connector plugins, if needed, and contribute them back to the open source project, if desired.

+(In order to overwrite old plug-ins, you can upload a new version from the official IBM Github page.
+Please make sure that the new plug-in has the exact ***REMOVED***me name as the old version.)

 [Here](docs/developing_plugins_gdp.md) is a guide for developing new plug-ins for Guardium Data Protection.

 [Here](docs/developing_plugins_gi.md) is a guide for developing new plug-ins for Guardium Insights.

 ***
 **To make your connector plug-in available to the community, submit your connector to this repository for IBM Certification.
 We also accept updates or bug fixes to existing plug-ins, to keep them current:**